 Specific pre- and co-requisites for each course are listed in the course descriptions.

-Three credits of psychology electives from among the following:
+Six credits of psychology electives (at least one at the 300-level or above) from among the following:

 Tracks & Minors

 The minor in psychology requires successful completion of a minimum of six courses and 18 credits with a PSY prefix.
-PSY 208 Human Sexuality will count toward the minor although it is not a major requirement.
-Students majoring in human services may count up to three psychology courses required by the major toward a minor in psychology.
+Students majoring in counseling and human services may count up to three psychology courses required by the major toward a minor in psychology.
 Courses ineligible for the psychology minor include:

 What Can You Do With This Degree?

 Graduates of our Psychology program embark on many rewarding career choices, including:

 - Developmental Disabilities Aide

 - Admissions Counselor

 Curious about internships and job placement after you graduate?
 Visit our Office of Career Services.